 Asylum Lawyer In Houston

-What is Asylum and how to apply for Asylum Status
+What is it and how to apply for Asylum Status

-Persons inside the United States can apply for asylum status in two ways:
+Persons inside the United States can apply for it in two ways:

 - The application must be submitted to the U.S. Citizenship and Immigration Services (USCIS), a division of the Department of Homeland Security (DHS).
 USCIS will schedule an interview with a specially trained officer in one of the eight US Asylum offices.
-This submission is called “affirmative asylum application”.
-If the USCIS asylum officer does not grant the asylum application and the applicant does not have a lawful immigration status, he/she is referred to the immigration court for removal proceedings, where he/she may renew the request for asylum through the defensive process and appear before an immigration judge.
+This submission is called “affirmative application”.
+If the USCIS officer does not grant the immigration application and the applicant does not have a lawful status, he/she is referred to the court for removal proceedings, where he/she may renew the request for it through the defensive process and appear before an immigration judge.

-- A “defensive” application is filed as a way to prevent deportation from the U. S. when the asylum seeker is in removal proceedings.
-If a defensive application is filed, the immigration judge at the Executive Office for Immigration Review (EOIR) in the Department of Justice will decide on the outcome.
+- A “defensive” application is filed as a way to prevent deportation from the U. S. when the refugee is in removal proceedings.
+If a defensive application is filed, the judge at the Executive Office for Immigration Review (EOIR) in the Department of Justice will decide on the outcome.

 In both cases, the application must be filed within one year after entering the United States; otherwise, the application will automatically be considered invalid.
-The exception to the rule are allowed for extraordinary circumstances (Asylum Bars).
+The exception to the rule are allowed for extraordinary circumstances.

 Requirements for an Asylum Application

-An application for asylum usually consists of the following documents:
+An application usually consists of the following documents:

-- Affidavit statement (your story detailing the reasons for which you are seeking asylum, the reasons for your fear of returning to your home country, conditions in the country, political situation in your country, etc.)
+- Affidavit statement (your story detailing the reasons for your fear of returning to your home country, conditions in the country, political situation in your country, etc.)

 - Documentation in support of your statements